quote HEE facebook linkedin twitter bracketDetail search file-download keyboard-arrow-down keyboard-arrow-right close event-note

 Approved Clinicians and Responsible Clinicians (AC/RC)

-A responsible clinician is the approved clinician with overall responsibility for the case.
-Certain decisions (such as renewing a patient’s detention or placing a patient on a community treatment order) can only be taken by the responsible clinician.
+Some decisions under the Mental Health Act 1983 can only be taken by people who are Approved Clinicians.
+All Responsible Clinicians (RC) for detained patients must be Approved Clinicians.
+A Responsible Clinician is the Approved Clinician with overall responsibility for the care of a patient detained under the Mental Health Act.
+Certain decisions (such as renewing a patient’s detention or placing a patient on a community treatment order) can only be taken by the Responsible Clinician.

 A New National Curriculum for training Mental Health Professionals seeking ‘Approved Clinician’ Status

-NHS England’s Directorate for Workforce, Training and Education (WT&E), formerly Health Education England (HEE), has published a new national Curriculum for training programmes aimed at developing relevant competencies for mental health professionals intending to apply for ‘Approved Clinician’ status via ‘the portfolio route’.
+NHS England’s Directorate for Workforce, Training and Education (WT&E), formerly Health Education England (HEE), published a national Curriculum for training programmes aimed at developing relevant competencies for mental health professionals intending to apply for ‘Approved Clinician’ status via ‘the portfolio route’.

 AC status and RC responsibilities via the portfolio route are currently available to: